krzemienski/awesome-from-stars/README.md

 * [postmanlabs/swagger2-postman2](https://github.com/postmanlabs/swagger2-postman2): Module and library to convert Swagger 2.0 to a Postman Collection (v2.0)
 * [openai/swarm](https://github.com/openai/swarm): Educational framework exploring ergonomic, lightweight multi-agent orchestration.
 Managed by OpenAI Solution team.
 * [moby/swarmkit](https://github.com/moby/swarmkit): A toolkit for orchestrating distributed systems at any scale.
 It includes primitives for node discovery, raft-based consensus, task scheduling and more.
-* [kyegomez/swarms](https://github.com/kyegomez/swarms): The Enterprise-Grade Production-Ready Multi-Agent Orchestration Framework Join our Community: https://discord.gg/jM3Z6M9uMq
+* [kyegomez/swarms](https://github.com/kyegomez/swarms): The Enterprise-Grade Production-Ready Multi-Agent Orchestration Framework.
+Website: https://swarms.ai
 * [swc-project/swc](https://github.com/swc-project/swc): Rust-based platform for the Web
 * [swc-project/swc-playground](https://github.com/swc-project/swc-playground): The SWC playground.
 * [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent): SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024]